Best Pizza Peels

 What to Look for in a Pizza Peel

 You’ll want to consider the following attributes for a peel.
-And each will be chosen based on what specific functions you want it to perform in your individual home environment.
+And you will choose each based on what specific functions you want it to perform in your individual home environment.

 1. Material: Wood or Metal